 - The next time that Nosy Nellie at the grocery store starts quizzing your homeschoolers, they can pull out these random facts and quiz her right back!
 Just kidding.
 Sort of!

 - These ones are going to require a little advanced preparation.
 I know many of us tend to fly by the seat of our pants, but requesting library books in advance is a great plan here.
 I can help make it a bit easier.
-If you get my Fun Homeschooling Holiday Calendar by signing up here you can know what books to request months in advance!

 - Do you remember the excitement of seeing the TV cart in your classroom growing up?
 Kids love educational videos!
 Find some shows and movies that cover what your holiday is about.

 - Knowing something is good, but being able to share that with others is even better.
 Find fun ways for your kids to share what they learned with others.
 It could be a video, a comic book, a poster, or some other fun idea that works well for them.